Healing Collective Trauma

 The aim of ‘Healing collective trauma’ was to raise awareness within peacebuilding circles and the wider public of societal trauma and how it manifests in the different communities affected by the Nagorny Karabakh conflict.

-This practical work has included training for people in daily contact with wide segments of society, such as social workers, psychologists, teachers, doctors, nurses and journalists, as well as civil society activists working with their own target groups.
+As part of the practical phase, the project helped people to manage their own psycho-social and community recovery.
+It has also included training for people in daily contact with wide segments of society, such as social workers, psychologists, teachers, doctors, nurses and journalists, as well as civil society activists.
 This has brought people with different backgrounds into the peacebuilding field, enabling them to contribute to community recovery in their day-to-day work.

 From the combination of practical and analytical work, a multi-disciplinary cross-divide network of professionals has emerged.
 These individuals come from all areas of the post-Soviet region affected by conflict and are willing to work together to explore societal trauma as a large part of peacebuilding.